Bus falls into gorge in Indian Kashmir, killing at least 33

 Media reports said the bus was overloaded.
 Accidents are common in the mountainous region where many roads are in disrepair.

-Jammu and Kashmir governor Satya Pal Mailk said many of the drivers were untrained and he had ordered state officials to cancel their licences.
+Jammu and Kashmir governor Satya Pal Mailk said many of the drivers were untrained and he had ordered state officials to cancel their licenses.

 “Most of the accidents take place due to careless and untrained drivers who drive without any regard for rules and regulations,” a state government spokesman quoted the governor as saying.